drenkmann/departures/docs/PRIVACY-POLICY.md

 ### Data collected by the app

 **No data** is stored for any longer than absolutely necessary from a technical standpoint.
 I do not store your location or even the way you use the app.
 The API might cache the coordinates of your position for a few minutes to allow for faster response times, however that data is in not linked to your person.
-For a detailed short but detailed breakdown of the exact data used, please read the following.
+For a short but detailed breakdown of the exact data used, please read the following.

 #### Location